 Welcome to the Auguste Escoffier School of Culinary Arts.
 Here, students will get thorough, realistic training and guidance to launch their career in the culinary arts and foodservice profession.
 Our instructors are dedicated to training our students in a manner that will make it possible for them to succeed in this industry.
 Our students are trained with hands-on experience and instruction carried out in the kitchen/lab.
-With this training and our commitment to assist our students with employment in the industry, we believe that Auguste Escoffier School of Culinary Arts gives our students the tools they need to succeed.
+With this training and our commitment to assist our students with employment in the industry, we believe that Auguste Escoffier School of Culinary Arts provides our students with the opportunity to learn the skills they need to succeed.

-At the Auguste Escoffier School of Culinary Arts, our staff serve as great mentors.
+At the Auguste Escoffier School of Culinary Arts, our faculty and staff serve as great mentors.
 Our students are trained and graduate with a practical and realistic expectation of what the culinary profession requires and what potential employers are looking for in their employees.